awsdocs/iam-user-guide/doc_source/reference_policies_elements_resource.md

 # IAM JSON Policy Elements: Resource<a name="reference_policies_elements_resource"></a>

 The `Resource` element specifies the object or objects that the statement covers\.
 Statements must include either a `Resource` or a `NotResource` element\.
-You specify a resource using an ARN\. \(For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.\)
+You specify a resource using an ARN\.
+For more information about the format of ARNs, see [IAM ARNs](reference_identifiers.md#identifiers-arns)\.

 Each service has its own set of resources\.
 Although you always use an ARN to specify a resource, the details of the ARN for a resource depend on the service and the resource\.
 For information about how to specify a resource, refer to the documentation for the service whose resources you're writing a statement for\.